-Wallingford Rest Home is part of the Presbyterian Support South Canterbury (PSSC) organisation.
-Wallingford Rest Home is one of three aged care facilities managed by PSSC.
-Wallingford Rest Home provides care for up to 32 rest home level residents.
-At the time of the audit there were 31 rest home residents.
+Margaret Wilson Complex is part of the Presbyterian Support South Canterbury (PSSC) organisation.
+Margaret Wilson Complex is one of three aged care facilities managed by PSSC.
+The service is certified to provide rest home, hospital (medical and geriatric) and residential disability services care for up to 70 residents.
+At the time of the audit there were 68 residents in total.

 Presbyterian Support South Canterbury has an organisational structure that supports continuity of care and support to residents.
-The nurse manager has been in the role for seven years and is supported by an administration/care manager, three registered nurses, PSSC management and Wallingford Rest Home care staff.
+The nurse manager has been in the role for five years and is supported by a registered nurse team leader, PSSC management and Margaret Wilson Complex care staff.
 Family and residents interviewed spoke positively about the care and support provided.

 This certification audit was conducted against the health and disability sector standards and the district health board contract.
-The audit process included the review of policies and procedures, the review of resident and staff files, observations and interviews with residents, family members, staff and management.
+The audit process included the review of policies and procedures, the review of resident and staff files, observations and interviews with residents, family members, staff, management and general practitioner.

-This certification audit identified areas for improvement relating to quality data in meeting minutes, neurological observations, interRAI timeframes and care plan evaluations.

-The service is commended for achieving continuous improvements around the activities programme and food service.
+This certification audit identified areas for improvement relating to quality data in meeting minutes, neurological observations, interRAI assessment timeframes and care planning.
+The service is commended for achieving a continuous improvement around the food service.